-Indigenous government/organization An Aboriginal organization representing a First Nation (as defined in section 2 of the MVRMA), Metis or Inuit organization, the Tłįchǫ First Nation, the Tłįchǫ Government, or the Délįnę Got'ine Government information request (IR) A written request for information or particulars directed by the Board to a party in a proceeding, or issued from one party to another, in accordance with the MVLWB Rules of Procedure .
-INAC Indigenous and Northern Affairs Canada/Indian and Northern Affairs Canada (now CIRNAC) landowner In respect of settlement lands, Tłįchǫ lands, Délįnę lands or other private lands, the title holder; and in respect of any other lands, the minister of the Crown or the Commissioner of the Northwest Territories, as the case may be, who has administration and control of the lands. land use permit An authorization required for an activity set out in sections 4 and 5 of the Mackenzie Valley Land Use Regulations, or a land use permit (Type C) required by Tłįchǫ law for use of Tłįchǫ lands, or by a Délįnę law for use of Déline lands, respectively, for which a Type A or B land use permit is not required.
+TERM DEFINITION GNWT Government of the Northwest Territories GLWB Gwich'in Land and Water Board greywater All liquid wastes from showers, baths, sinks, kitchens, and domestic washing facilities, but not including toilet wastes. hazardous waste A waste which, because of its quantity, concentration, or characteristics, may be harmful to human health or the environment when improperly treated, stored, transported, or disposed.
+Indigenous government A government representing the rights and interests of a First Nation (as defined in section 2 of the MVRMA), Métis or Inuit organization, the Tłįcho First Nation, the Tłįcho Government, or the Délįnę Got'ine Government information request (IR) A written request for information or particulars directed by the Board to a party in a proceeding, or issued from one party to another, in accordance with the LWB Rules of Procedure.
+INAC Indigenous and Northern Affairs Canada/Indian and Northern Affairs Canada (now CIRNAC) landowner In respect of settlement lands, Tłįchǫ lands, Délįnę lands or other private lands, the title holder; and in respect of any other lands, the minister of the Crown or the Commissioner of the Northwest Territories, as the case may be, who has administration and control of the lands.
+3 land use permit An authorization required for an activity set out in sections 4 and 5 of the Mackenzie Valley Land Use Regulations, or a land use permit (Type C) required by Tłįchǫ law for use of Tłįchǫ lands, or by a Délįnę law for use of Délınę lands, respectively, for which a Type A or B land use permit is not required.
 LUPB Land Use Planning Board licensee A person who holds a water licence issued by a Board.
 Mackenzie Valley That part of the Northwest Territories bounded on the south by the 60 th parallel of latitude, on the west by the Yukon Territory, on the north by the Inuvialuit Settlement Region as defined in the Agreement given effect by the Western Arctic (Inuvialuit) Claims Settlement Act, and on the east by the Nunavut Settlement Area as defined in the Nunavut Land Claims Agreement Act, but not including Wood Buffalo National Park.
-Minister The Minister of Environment and Natural Resources (non-federal areas) or the Minister of Northern Affairs (federal areas), as the case may be.
-MVLWB Mackenzie Valley Land and Water Board MVFAWR Mackenzie Valley Federal Areas Waters Regulations MVRMA Mackenzie Valley Resource Management Act NWT Northwest Territories ordinary high-water mark The usual or average level to which a watercourse rises at its highest point and remains for sufficient time so as to change the characteristics of the land.
-In flowing watercourses (rivers, streams), this refers to an active channel/bank-full level, which is often the 1:2-year flood flow return level.
-In inland lakes, wetlands, or marine environments, it refers to those parts of the watercourse bed and banks that are frequently flooded by water so as to leave a mark on
+Minister The Minister of Environment and Climate Change (non-federal areas) or the Minister of Northern Affairs (federal areas), as the case may be.
+MVLWB Mackenzie Valley Land and Water Board

-&lt;sup>1 As defined in section 1 of the Mackenzie Valley Land Use Regulations.
+3 As defined in section 1 of the Mackenzie Valley Land Use Regulations.
 The LWBs acknowledge that the general understanding of this term does not reflect the various land management structures across the Mackenzie Valley; however, the legislated definition of 'landowner' includes both landowners and land administrators, so this term is used in this Guide for consistency with the legislation.